-- Overview

-- · Authentication Protocols Used by AAA Servers

-- AAA Server Configuration Task Summary
+- "Overview" on page 557 - "Authentication Protocols Used by AAA Servers" on page 558 - "AAA Server Configuration Task Summary" on page 562

 AAA stands for authentication, authorization, and accounting.
 A AAA server is a database that stores user credentials-username and password-and, in some cases, group information or other user attributes.
 The authentication results and group or user attribute information are used Pulse Secure access management framework policy decisions.